syncfusion-content/winui-docs/winui/SegmentedControl/Selection.md

 # Selection in WinUI Segmented Control

-This section explains about features that aid in the selection of items, customization of the selected item, and its related operations in the Segmented control.
+This section explains about features that aid in the selection of items, customization of the selected item, and its related operations in the Segmented Control.

 ## Selected index

-The Segmented control allows you to select the segment item based on data source index using the [SelectedIndex](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfSegmentedControl.html#Syncfusion_UI_Xaml_Editors_SfSegmentedControl_SelectedIndex) property.
+The Segmented Control allows you to select the segment item based on datasource index using the [SelectedIndex](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfSegmentedControl.html#Syncfusion_UI_Xaml_Editors_SfSegmentedControl_SelectedIndex) property.

 {% tabs %}
 {% highlight xaml %}